victorblaga/reastig/README.md

 - [Functionality tour](./example/counter)
 - [TODO app](./example/todo)

-Examples were created with the `react-create-app` plugin.
+The examples were created with the `react-create-app` plugin.
+Install the dependencies using `npm install` or `yarn install`.
 Start them with `npm start` or `yarn start`.